Chart Color Schemes

 Larrakeyah's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results throughout Larrakeyah, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 64% of the total population (2,803 people), compared to 61.3% across Greater Darwin and the national average of 55.3%.
-The most prevalent medical conditions in the area are arthritis and asthma, affecting 4.6 and 4.3% of residents respectively.
+Health outcomes data shows excellent results throughout Larrakeyah, with a very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 64% of the total population (2,805 people), compared to 61.3% in Greater Darwin and the national average of 55.3%.
+The most prevalent medical conditions are arthritis and asthma, affecting 4.6% and 4.3% of residents respectively.

-A significant majority, 82.9%, report being completely clear of medical ailments, compared to 79.9% across Greater Darwin.
-As of a recent date, 10.4% of residents are aged 65 and over (455 people).
-Health outcomes among seniors in the area are particularly strong, broadly aligning with the general population's health profile.
+A significant majority, 82.9%, reported being completely free from medical ailments, compared to 79.9% in Greater Darwin.
+Larrakeyah has 10.4% of its population aged 65 and over (456 people).
+Health outcomes among seniors are particularly strong, aligning with the general population's health profile.

 Frequently Asked Questions - Health